Teresa Gorman: Political career

-She tried to stand for the Conservative Mayor of London candidacy for the election in 2000, but was blocked by the party leadership.
+She tried to stand for the Conservative Mayor of London candidacy for the 2000 London mayoral election, but was blocked by the party leadership.

-In February 2000, she was suspended from the House of Commons for a month for failing to disclose on the Register of Members Interests between 1987 and 1994 three rented properties in south London and for her failure to register two rented-out Portuguese properties from 1987 to 1999.
-The Commons' Standards and Privileges committee also found she should not have introduced a Ten Minute Rule Bill in 1990 proposing the repeal of the Rent Acts without registering and declaring a financial interest.
+In February 2000, she was suspended from the House of Commons for a month for failing to disclose on the Register of Members Interests between 1987 and 1994 three rented properties in south London and for her failure to register two rented-out properties in Portugal from 1987 to 1999.
+The Commons' Standards and Privileges Committee also found she should not have introduced a Ten Minute Rule Bill in 1990 proposing the repeal of the Rent Acts without registering and declaring a financial interest.

 Considered an able but maverick politician, Gorman was known for her public endorsement of hormone replacement therapy her tattooed eyebrows (she shaved them off as a teenager and they never grew back) and her belief that rapists should be castrated.

 During the 2012 Local elections, it was reported that Gorman was supporting the UK Independence Party in her home area of Thurrock.

 Gorman was a council member of the Freedom Association.
 She was interviewed about her membership of the association and the rise of Thatcherism for the BBC TV documentary series Tory!
 Tory!
 Tory!
 (2006).